Bay City Independent School District

 Bay City Independent School District is a 4A public school district based in Bay City, Texas (USA).
 It is the largest school district in Matagorda county, covering 158 sq mi.
 BCISD operates five campuses: Bay City High School, Bay City Junior High, Tenie Holmes Elementary, Linnie Roberts Elementary, and John H. Cherry Elementary.
 The district is 20 miles from Matagorda Beach and the Gulf Coast of Mexico and 70 miles SW of Houston, serving 3,500 students and 550 employees.

 In August 2022, the Board of Directors names Dr. Dwight McHazlett as the new Superintendent.

 Finances

 As of the 2010-2011 school year, the appraised valuation of property in the district was $1,005,148,000.
+Bay City ISD's finance department is led by Chief Financial Officer Farrah Jernigan, who oversees the district's financial operations.
 The maintenance tax rate was $0.117 and the bond tax rate was $0.015 per $100 of appraised valuation.

 Academic achievement

 In 2022, Bay City ISD received a scaled score of 88 and a "B" accountability rating from the TEA.
 When the score was broken down, they received a "B" in Student Achievement and an "A" in school progress.